The Warriors have already won free agency ... Lakers strike out on Paul George, Rockets lose Ariza

 First, Kevin Durant re-signed with Golden State on two-year, $61.5 million deal.
 Obviously the Warriors getting Durant back is a victory, but that part was expected.
 What perhaps wasn't expected was Durant, once again, taking a pay cut to help the already filthy-rich Warriors.
 Under his new deal, Durant will make $30 million next season.
 He was eligible to make $35.7 million.

-So, what's $5.7 million bucks to some Silicon Valley billionaires?
+So, what's a little less than six million bucks to some Silicon Valley billionaires?
 Not much in real life.
-But it sure makes salary-cap life easier on the Warriors, who can now effectively use that same amount to offset the addition of taxpayer mid-level exception player like, say, Jamal Crawford or maybe even Avery Bradley.
+But it sure makes salary-cap life easier on the Warriors, who can now effectively use that same amount to offset the addition of a taxpayer mid-level exception player like, say, Jamal Crawford or maybe even Avery Bradley.

 So Golden State gets the second-best player in the world to return on a discount, probably saves close to $20 million bucks in tax penalties in the process, and potentially positions itself to add a meaningful bench player for good measure.
+That was the first victory of the night.

 From there, word came down that Paul George was going back to the Thunder, who are now sitting with a tax bill that could choke a hippo while being back to the same team that couldn't get out of the first round last year.
-It's not to diminish the significance of that move for the Thunder, who took the risk in trading for George last summer when they knew he could be a one-year rental.
+It's not to diminish the significance of that move for the Thunder, who took the risk in trading for George last summer when they knew he could be a one-year rental and should be applauded for creating a team and culture attractive enough to lure him back.
 But the Thunder, as currently constructed, do not pose a realistic threat to the Warriors.

-Had George gone to the Lakers, who remains the leader in the clubhouse to sign LeBron James?
+On the other hand, had George gone to the Lakers, who were all along thought to be the favorite to land him and who remain the leader in the clubhouse to sign LeBron James?
 Now that would've been a threat.
 Throw Kawhi Leonard alongside them, and now you're looking at a team that might actually be favored to beat Golden State.
-Now there is no such superteam to worry about.

-Let's point out: All is not lost for the Lakers, who might well still get LeBron, and maybe even Kawhi, and perhaps even end up with DeMarcus Cousins as the market dries up for his services.
+Let's point out: All is not lost for the Lakers, who might well still get James, and maybe even Leonard, and perhaps even end up with DeMarcus Cousins as the market dries up for his services.
 They can still come out of this with a really good team.
 But nothing they might or might not put together will be as good as a LeBron-George-Kawhi triumvirate would've been.
 That's the trio that would have really scared the Warriors, who were only really scared by one team a season ago: The Rockets.

 Oh, yeah, about those Rockets.